Simple steps YOU can follow on just how easy hot tub refurbishment can be!

 It sets in under 25 minutes and hardens completely in 1 hour.
 It also works great on moist surfaces or even under water!

 You can see where I applied it (rather sloppily but no one will see once the panels are back on) in 2 places.
 It’s the putty-like stuff that is white.

 Accessories for your hot tub refurbishment project!

-Lastly I’ll just note that I added these heavy duty plastic steps from Amazon to make it easier to get in and out of the tub – an especially nice touch with a pregnant wife!
+Also, I’ll just note that I added these heavy duty plastic steps (click to see current price on Amazon) to make it easier to get in and out of the tub – an especially nice touch with a pregnant wife!

-Thus I’ll be buying a Tear Aid Vinyl Repair Kit.
+Thus I’ll be buying a Tear Aid Vinyl Repair Kit (click to check current price on Amazon).
 That will have my cover looking and working like new in no time!

-Lastly I will be buying this handy hot tub cover lifter system to make it easy for my wife and kids to take the cover off and on.
+Lastly, we bought this handy hot tub cover lifter system (click to see current price on Amazon) to make it easy for my wife and kids to take the cover off and on, and it changed everything!